-Over the last decade the name Ray Mears has become recognised throughout the world as being an authority on the subject of Bushcraft and Survival.
+Over the past two decades the name Ray Mears has become recognised throughout the world as being an authority on the subject of Bushcraft and Survival.
 He has also become a household name through his television series: Tracks, World of Survival, The Essential Guide to Rocks, Extreme Survival, Trips Money Can't Buy with Ewan McGregor, The Real Heroes of Telemark, Bushcraft Survival, and Wild Food.

 It is obvious to some and a surprise to others to discover that Ray has spent his life learning these skills and is truly a master of the subject he calls Wilderness Bushcraft.